-Asclepias amplexicaulis occurs exclusively in dry, sandy, sparsely vegetated soil in savannas and upland prairies.
+In Minnesota, A. amplexicaulis occurs exclusively in dry, sandy, sparsely vegetated soil in savannas, and upland prairies.
 It requires full sunlight and minimal competition from other perennials.
 In today's landscape, these are often small remnants of larger habitats that have been fragmented by human activities.

 Biology / Life History

-Like all milkweeds, A. amplexicaulis is a perennial although it is not known how long individuals actually live.
-The flowers are pollinated by a number of insect species and the seeds are spread great distances by the wind.
-The thick waxy leaves are an adaptation to the hot, dry habitat in which the species lives, allowing it to survive summer-long droughts and still produce viable seeds.
+Like all milkweeds, A. amplexicaulis is a perennial, though it is not known how long individuals actually live.
+The thick, waxy leaves are an adaptation to the hot, dry habitat in which the species lives, allowing it to survive summer-long droughts and still produce viable seeds.

 Conservation / Management

-Asclepias amplexicaulis is a plant of prairies and open savannas where the trees are few and widely spaced.
-These conditions developed under a regime of periodic wildfire started by lightning strikes.
-This favored herbaceous vegetation and discouraged woody vegetation.
+Asclepias amplexicaulis is a plant of prairies and open savannas, where the trees are few and widely spaced.
+These conditions developed under a regime of periodic wildfire, started by lightning strikes.
+This fire regime favors herbaceous vegetation and discourages woody vegetation.
 Since wildfires are essentially a thing of the past, prairie and savanna habitats are frequently degraded by encroaching woody vegetation, which shades out herbaceous plants.
-The survival of A. amplexicaulis requires that the original open conditions be maintained or recreated, preferably with a program of controlled burns conducted in early spring (before the plants have emerged from winter dormancy) on a 3-8 year rotation.
-It is also known that A. amplexicaulis does not compete well with invasive non-native species, especially sod-forming grasses such as Bromus inermis (smooth brome).
-Controlling such invasives may require close monitoring and an ability to respond quickly to newly developing threats.
+The survival of A. amplexicaulis requires that the original, open conditions be maintained or recreated, preferably with a program of controlled burns conducted in early spring (before the plants have emerged from winter dormancy), on a 3 to 8 year rotation.
+It is also known that A. amplexicaulis does not compete well with invasive, non-native species, especially sod-forming grasses such as Bromus inermis (smooth brome).
+Controlling such invasives requires close monitoring and an ability to respond quickly to newly developing threats.